preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 3. Click "Next".

-For the next step is for **Teamwork** only.
-These settings are not applicable for publising or for Community.
+The next step is for **Teamwork** only.
+These settings are not applicable for Publising or for Community.
 For Teamwork, you can set the following:

 .. image:: provisioning-templates-create-team-3-new.png